hyperdev-io/subscription-api/README.md

 diskspace: 500MB
 ```

-Also you should put the api-key variable inside vars.yml (this variable used in user-management. can be any string.)
+Also you should put the api-key variable inside vars.yml (this variable used in project-management. can be any string.)
 Example:
 ```
 user_portal: